-ENIAC (Electronic Numerical Integrator and Computer) was the first Computer introduced in the year 1946.
+ENIAC (Electronic Numerical Integrator and Computer) was first Computer the introduced in the year 1946.
 This is the first General purpose computer.

 Teacher: Information is a form of processed data.

 Siva: What is software and hardware, Sir?

 Teacher: The commands or programs that are used in computer are called Software.
 This software can be divided into two types.